Written by Alex Simpson

 There are fewer feelings worse than how you feel after having had a poor night’s sleep, as a lack of sleep can leave us feeling tired, fatigued, miserable, irritable, and just generally unwell.
 Not only can a lack of sleep make us feel bad, and by bad, we mean like how you might imagine a zombie to feel, but it can also affect our fitness goals as well.

 As you probably know, trying to train in the gym when you are feeling tired and fatigued is extremely difficult.
 Not only do you have a lack of energy to content with, you will also struggle with a lack of motivation as well, so getting into the right frame of mind will be a lot harder.
 This will also make it much harder to establish an effective mind-muscle connection whilst training, so you basically will not be getting everything out of your training.
-We all have the occasional bad night’s sleep from time to time, and some may even experience slightly more prolonged bouts of insomnia and sleep trouble.
+We all have the occasional bad night’s sleep from time to time.

-If however, you have found yourself battling insomnia and sleep troubles for a long time, it could be time to look for a viable solution.
+If however, you found yourself having sleep troubles for a long time, it could be time to look for a viable solution.
 Here’s a look at 4 supplements which have been proven to help promote a good night’s sleep.
 If you aren’t sleeping at night, grab some of the supplements listed below, and see for yourself how effective they are in regards to dozing off at night.

 Magnesium is a very beneficial mineral that is responsible for a number of healthy processes within the human body, including those relating to getting a restful night’s sleep.
 Magnesium helps maintain nerve and muscle function, it boosts the immune system, it strengthens the cardiovascular system, it strengthens your bones, and of course, it helps you to get to sleep at night.